Camaraderedere/100daysofcode/README.md

 Documenting daily progress here

-Most of this is from freecodecamp btw
+Some of these are my own projects but most are from freecodecamp